 And yet, private as we may be, it still happens sometimes that people tell personal things to strangers.
 Sometimes, it can be the right choice.
 But other times, at least in crime fiction, it’s a big mistake…

-*NOTE: The title of this post is the title of a song by Dogwood.
-Incidentally, they’re a punk band based only about 30k (about 21 miles) from where I live.
+*NOTE: The title of this post is the title of a song by Melissa Manchester and Stanley Schwartz.